jnunemaker/jnunemaker.github.com/_posts/2015-12-23-database-performance-simplified.md

 layout: post
 ---

-I have been fortunate enough to work on a few high throughput applications (thousands of requests per second) in my life where a database was the bottleneck.
+I have been fortunate enough to work on a few high throughput applications (Words with Friends, GitHub.com, Gaug.es, etc.; hundreds to thousands of requests per second) in my life where a database was the bottleneck.
 I am far from an expert on any database, but I have a pretty good mental model for how to use databases in a way that gets the job done, assuming realistic expectations of hardware/networking.

 Most of the database performance articles I have read involve hardware specs, configuration changes, or are too specific about a data set and access patterns to build an overall model to live by.
 I guess it is best said that they are really focused on a specific problem, which is good if you have that specific problem, but if you just want to learn in general, you have to gather together a lot of scraps.